 Finding the best composition from digital photos begins with selecting the reference photo.
 Reference photos should be the best possible.
 Good lighting.
 Good contrast.
 Sharpness of image.
 A strong center of interest.

 You can make changes in contrast or brightness, and even adjust color in a photo editor, but always start with the best image possible.
 Since I do a lot of composing through the lens of the camera, most of the images I use for reference already have the best available lighting, contrast, and color.
 It just saves time.

 This image was taken on a cloudy day with relatively flat light.
 The lighting and color saturation are part of the appeal.

-But it’s a pretty boring composition, with the house almost dead center.
+Beyond that, it’s a pretty boring composition, with the house almost dead center.

 Before You Begin Editing

 Before doing anything else, save the image with a new name by selecting SAVE AS and giving it whatever name you want.
 This protects the original photograph so if you mess up, you can start over with the original.
-Choose a name and naming system that makes sense to you, is easy to file, AND easy to find and retrieve later.
+Choose a name that makes sense to you, is easy to file, AND easy to find and retrieve later.

 I named this one Old Stone House Reference.jpg and put it into a separate file dedicated to this project.

 Cropping the Image